God's House Tower

-God’s House Tower (GHT), the cornerstone of Southampton’s ancient defensive walls, is about to begin a programme of refurbishments ahead of it reopening to the public as a new arts and heritage venue.
+God’s House Tower (GHT), the cornerstone of Southampton’s medieval defensive walls, is about to begin a programme of refurbishments ahead of reopening to the public as a new and distinctive arts and heritage venue.

-The project has been made possible by the support of a £1.7m grant from the Heritage Lottery Fund (HLF), £100k from Arts Council England (ACE) along with generous support from national foundations and local group the Friends of Southampton Museums, Archives and Galleries (FoSMAG).
+The project has been made possible by the generous support of the Heritage Lottery Fund (HLF), Arts Council England (ACE), Southampton City Council (SCC), along with a number of national foundations (see below), and the local group Friends of Southampton Museums, Archives and Galleries (FoSMAG).